 Many UK companies offer private health insurance as part of a benefit package to employees, especially international companies employing workers from overseas.

-The NHS is a world-renowned healthcare provider, but it does struggle to meet demands.
+The NHS is a world-renowned healthcare provider, `t it does struggle to meet demands.
 Furthermore, the quality of facilities can vary across different regions.
 Because of this, some people prefer to take out health insurance and go private.

 Advantages of private health insurance in the UK include: